2742 St. Joseph Blvd., Unit 200

 Canada, K1C 1G5

 Cornerstone has been exploring in Ecuador since 2005 through its wholly-owned subsidiaries, Cornerstone Ecuador S.A.
 (CESA) and La Plata Minerales S.A.
-(PLAMIN) The Company has a portfolio of projects in Ecuador targeting epithermal gold-silver and porphyry copper-gold deposits.
+(PLAMIN).
+The Company has a portfolio of drill-ready projects in Ecuador targeting epithermal gold-silver and porphyry copper-gold deposits.

 Cascabel is located in north-western Ecuador in an under-explored northern section of the richly endowed Andean Copper Belt, 60 km northeast of the undeveloped inferred resource of 982 million tons at 0.89% Cu Junin copper project (0.4% Cu cut-off grade; Micon International Co.
 Ltd. Technical Report for Ascendant Exploration SA, August 20, 2004, pages 28 & 29).
 Mineralization identified at the Junin copper project is not necessarily indicative of the mineralization on the Cascabel Property.

 On March 6, 2017, Cornerstone announced that its joint venture partner, Ecuador State Mining Company ENAMI EP, had been granted a number of mineral concessions in Imbabura and Carchi provinces in the same area as the Cascabel and the Llurimagua concessions, for exploration by the ENAMI-CESA strategic exploration joint venture.
-Eight concession titles totaling more than 37,182 hectares were granted on March 3, 2017 by the Ministry of Mining (please see NR 17-06, and ENAMI Strategic Alliance page).
+Nine concession titles totaling almost 40,000 hectares were granted in 2017 by the Ministry of Mining (please see ENAMI Strategic Alliance page).